-Dropping a course after the first 15 days of the semester will result in a grade of "F" which is included in grade point average calculations.
-Requests to drop a course will be initiated by the student or parent to the school counselor.
+Dropping a course after the first 15 days of a semester will result in a grade of "F" which is included in grade point average computations.
+Requests to drop a course will be initiated by the student or parent/guardian to the counselor.